mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Final dataset yields and structure

 The final dataset spans 40 architectures with approximately 120 MB of binary code, and information on the included architectures can be found in \autoref{table:buildcross-dataset-labels}.
-The distribution across architectures varies, with more supported architectures like arc, loongarch64 and blackfin containing up to Z files, while more exotic architectures like xstormy16 and rl78 contain fewer samples due to compilation challenges mentioned in the previous section.
+The distribution across architectures varies, with more supported architectures like arc, loongarch64 and blackfin containing up to Z files (TODO: fix number), while more exotic architectures like xstormy16 and rl78 contain fewer samples due to compilation challenges mentioned in the previous section.

 The source code for the cross-compiler suite is available under the masterproject/crosscompiler directory on the thesis GitHub page [@thesisgithub].
 The dataset itself is published as a GitHub Release and distributed as a tar.gz file with the following structure: